skvadrik/re2c/src/examples.rst

 ----------------------------

 This example is about encoding support in re2c.
-It's a simple decoder from Grade-1 (uncontracted) Unicode English Braille to plain English.
+It's a partial decoder from Grade-1 (uncontracted) Unicode English Braille to plain English.
 The input may be encoded in UTF-8, UTF-16, UTF-32 or UCS-2:
 all of these encodings are capable of representing Braille patterns (code points ``[0x2800 - 0x28ff]``).
 We use ``-r`` option to reuse the same block of re2c rules with different encodings.

 So.
-We have a file `[06_braille.utf8.txt] <examples/06_braille.utf8.txt.html>`_ (encoded in UTF-8) with a message:
+The hardest part is to get some input.
+Here is a message out of the void:

 .. include:: examples/06_braille.utf8.txt

+It appears to be UTF-8 encoded `[06_braille.utf8.txt] <examples/06_braille.utf8.txt.html>`_.
-Let's translate it into UTF-16, UTF-32 or UCS-2:
+Now translate it into UTF-16, UTF-32 or UCS-2:

 .. code-block:: bash